Moving lights are a load of fun!

 I don’t use this story to shame this church, but to show you that it is important to make informed decisions about your lighting and call in experts when needed.

 Besides just the poor choice in fixture, this church also hung the lights in a not-so-prime position – right in front of the center of the stage.

 In this position, the movers were competing with a bright stage wash – and they just didn’t have the power to punch through that!

-As I’ve mentioned in my post about moving lights– there are a lot of great uses for moving lights.
+There are a lot of great uses for moving lights.

 You can use them to provide a textured or colored backdrop, for cool aerial effects with haze, to move around and chase during fast songs, or to light the audience in blue for a intimate song.

 There are so many great options, but keep in mind that you can’t just go out and buy moving lights without carefully contemplating your needs and the needs/features of the lights.

 You see, a typical conventional lighting console is not going to be the best at controlling moving lights, and you may find yourself frustrated with the results the the effort required just to program some simple scenes.

 However, a basic software light console may be just what you need- each type of console has its advantages and disadvantages, but a console designed to program moving lights will be much easier and more versatile in the long run.